 |

-Before the case of a Hagelin machine can be closed, the handle at the right
+Before the case of a Hagelin machine can be closed again,

-first has to be pushed down completely.
-If you are not familiar with
+the handle at the right first has to be pushed down completely.

-Hagelin machines, you may have trouble pushing down the lever to its home
+pushing down the lever to its home position,

-position, sometimes leading to broken handles.
+which sometimes leads to broken handles.

 |